Sodium perborate: Chemistry

 As the concentration of the solution increases, other peroxoborate species become significant.
 With excess H2O2, the anions [B(OH)2(OOH)2]-, [B(OH)(OOH)3]-, and eventually [B(OOH)4]- appear.
-At high borate concentrations, the sodium perborate with dimeric anion crystallizes out, due to its relatively low solubility.
+At high borate concentrations, the sodium perborate with a dimeric anion crystallizes out, due to its relatively low solubility.

 The "monohydrate" form dissolves faster than the "tetrahydrate" and has higher heat stability; it is prepared by heating the "tetrahydrate".
-The commercial "anhydrate", or Oxoborate, is prepared by further heating of "monohydrate" and actually consists of sodium borate and boron–oxygen radical.
+The commercial "anhydrate", or Oxoborate, is prepared by further heating of the "monohydrate" and is believed to consist of sodium borate and an uncharacterized boron–oxygen radical.

 Preparation

 Sodium perborate is manufactured by reaction of borax Na2B4O7 and sodium hydroxide NaOH to give sodium metaborate NaBO2, which is then reacted with hydrogen peroxide to give hydrated sodium perborate: